• Skip to primary navigation

 A bowl of canned green beans, bacon, onion and other ingredients for sweet and sour green beans.

-• Bacon – with its delicious smoky taste, bacon makes any dish more flavorful, and this recipe is no exception.
+• Bacon – with its delicious smoky taste, makes any dish more flavorful, and this recipe is no exception.

 • Water chestnuts – add a pleasing crunch and earthy flavor.
 You can find them already sliced in the Asian section of your grocery store.